-Your teeth are like your fingerprint: They are uniquely yours.
+Your teeth are like your fingerprint: They’re uniquely yours.
 This is why dental records are sometimes used to identify human remains.
-Even identical twins do not have identical teeth.
+Even identical twins don’t have identical teeth.
 Bonus fact: Your tongue also has a unique “tongue print.”

 About a third of each tooth is underneath your gums.
 This is why keeping your gums healthy is as important as making sure your teeth are well cared for.
 Your gums should always be pink in color, and firm.

 Working from your front teeth to the back of your mouth, you have eight incisors (your front teeth), four canine teeth, eight premolars, and 12 molars.

 The enamel is the outermost layer of your teeth.
 Like a hard shell, its primary purpose is to protect the rest of the tooth.
 The enamel is mostly made of calcium and phosphate, like your bones, but is stronger because of the specific proteins and crystallites that form it.